trimclain/.dotfiles/README.md

 # My Dotfiles

 This repo contains my dotfiles and configs.
 Feel free to use and modify them if you want.
-Shoutout to Prime (https://github.com/ThePrimeagen) and TJ (https://github.com/tjdevries).
-There is a lot here written with the help of their dotfiles.
+Shoutout to [Prime](https://github.com/ThePrimeagen) and [Teej](https://github.com/tjdevries).
+There is a lot here written using their dotfiles.

 ## Getting Started
-NOTE: Do these only if you want to install normal or full versions.
-Check below for more information about this options.
+NOTE: You can skip to [Installing Dotfiles](https://github.com/trimclain/.dotfiles#Installing-Dotfiles) if you want to install the small version.
+Check below for more information about versions.

 ### Build Neovim <br/>